 Unreal C++ speedrun

 This article assumes significant experience with C++, but not necessarily within the Unreal Engine ecosystem.
-Some C# is also required.
+Some C# is also required, which is used for Unreal tooling, such as the build system and code generators.

 Although most of your knowledge will carry right into Unreal, there’s a lot that I had to find out the hard way.
 Some things are either not documented at all, or only “documented” in the form of unstructured multi-hour Twitch livestreams archived on YouTube.